ajwill85/grc-ai-governance-serverless/PROJECT_STATUS.md

 > "I've developed a production-ready AWS AI Governance Framework that implements 55+ automated controls across ISO 27001, 27701, and 42001 standards.
 The framework uses Open Policy Agent for policy-as-code enforcement and Python scanners for continuous compliance monitoring across SageMaker, IAM, and S3 resources."

 **Paragraph 2 - Business Value**:
-> "This framework addresses the core challenge mentioned in the job description: translating AI policies into tangible, automated technical controls.
-It demonstrates my ability to work at the intersection of security, privacy, and AI governance—exactly what Aura needs for this role."
+> "This framework addresses a core challenge in AI governance: translating AI policies into tangible, automated technical controls.
+It demonstrates my ability to work at the intersection of security, privacy, and AI governance—exactly what organizations need for GRC engineering roles."

 **Paragraph 3 - Alignment**:
 > "The project directly aligns with your requirements: policy-as-code implementation (OPA/Rego), technical control assessments (automated scanners), cloud infrastructure expertise (AWS-native), and cross-functional collaboration (documented for Legal, InfoSec, Data Science teams)."